(Disclosure: Some of the links below may be affiliate links)

 You should now know everything you need to know about the Swiss Stamp Tax (or Swiss Stamp Duty).
 It is simple to understand this tax.
-But it is essential to understand it since you are likely to have to pay for many years if you are investing in the stock market.
+But it is essential to understand it since you will likely have to pay for many years if you invest in the stock market.

 If you are using a Swiss broker, there is little you can do about this tax.

 On the other hand, foreign (non-Swiss) brokers are exempted from this tax.
 This exemption means that you can save money on your transactions by using a foreign broker like DEGIRO or Interactive Brokers.
-And since these brokers have other advantages, this makes it difficult for Swiss brokers to compete.
+And since these brokers have other advantages, it is difficult for Swiss brokers to compete.

 Capital gains taxes in Switzerland is something else that many people do not understand.
 Find out all about capital gains and taxes in Switzerland.